The Top 15 Stocks to Buy in 2020

 The coronavirus pandemic is roiling global financial markets.
 But, while the pandemic is a very serious issue that we need to tackle with all of our resources, we will get through this.
 Mankind will survive.
 So will stocks.
 Humans have a 200,000 year track record of trumping crisis after crisis, and U.S. stock markets have a 200 year history of overcoming bear market after bear market.

-So, as an investor, what am I doing during this financial market downturn?
+So, as a long-term investor with a 5 to 10 year horizon, what am I doing during this financial market downturn?
 Looking for stocks to buy.

 I truly believe that we will look back at this 2020 coronavirus sell-off in stocks as a once-in-a-lifetime opportunity to buy growth stocks.
 Many high-quality, world-changing companies which represent the future of global society, have seen their share prices drop to bargain levels over the past two months… because of a pandemic that, while serious, is temporary.